Attic Ventilation Calculator

 Should I enter roof area or attic floor area?

-No. Use 1:300 only when the required balanced-vent and local-code conditions are satisfied.
-Otherwise compare against the 1:150 standard baseline.
+No. Use 1:300 balanced attic ventilation only when the balanced upper/lower placement and local-code conditions are documented.
+If those conditions are unknown, compare against 1:150 standard attic ventilation.

 Why do product quantities round up?

 Vent products are installed as usable lengths or whole pieces.
-The calculator rounds up so the installed NFA does not fall below the target after product selection.
+Rounding up prevents the installed NFA from falling below the calculated target after product selection.

 Glossary: